 Cannabis Poll Indicates Belief in Legalization as Economic Stimulus

 According to the cannabis poll, six in ten New Jersey voters (62 percent) believe legalizing marijuana would help the state’s economy, including 69 percent of Democrats, 61 percent of independents, and 55 percent of Republicans.
 Only 10 percent of voters say it would hurt the economy, and 21 percent say it would have no impact.
 These findings are in line with cannabis poll results over the past two years.

 This is a major issue as policymakers scatter to find ways to improve the economy after businesses have been forced to shut down for an extended period of time.

 Thus, advocates for legalization should find the results quite heartening.

-The Monmouth University Poll was conducted by telephone from April 16 to 19, 2020 with 704 New Jersey adults.
+The Monmouth University cannabis poll was conducted by telephone from April 16 to 19, 2020, with 704 New Jersey adults.
 Results were based on 635 registered voters and have a margin of error of +/- 3.9 percentage points.